 - All volunteers must obtain training regularly.

 - All volunteers must complete a knowledge check.

 - There must be 2 adults in every classroom, except Jr. and Sr. High.

-RegistrationRegistration is required in order for your child to attend Sunday school.
-Children and youth are considered registered in the program once a parent or guardian completes the registration form.
-Registration is important because it provides emergency contact information, helps the Director of Family Programming track class size, and informs us of any special needs your child may have.
+RegistrationRegistration is required of all children who participate in F.F.D. programming Children and youth are considered registered in the program once a parent or guardian completes the registration form.
+Registration is important because it provides emergency contact information, helps the Director of Lifespan Faith Development track class size, and informs us of any special needs your child may have.
 In addition, it ensures you continue to receive updates on F.F.D. programming through this year (including if and when program offerings change).

-There is no registration fee for our Sunday program.
+There is no registration fee.
 However, parents are asked to support the program once they feel that First Church is their home by volunteering their time and pledging regularly.